tia987/eth-video-to-text/README.md

 - Currently processes one video at a time

 ## TODOs
-- Add audio and video cache
+- --Add audio and video cache--
 - RSS to eth websites
 - cache from rss videos + selection of which videos to play
 - Settings and advanced controls